Sherwin Williams On the Rocks: a popular blend between warm & cool

 Like with every paint color, I highly recommend using SAMPLIZE.
 Samplize is a peel & stick paint sample that you can easily move around your room for over HALF THE COST of traditional sample pots – and they deliver right to your front door!

 Learn all about Samplize HERE

-On the Rocks can work on the exterior as long as you and your home’s finishes are okay with that purple undertone which can show up a WINK more on some exteriors.
-Also, keep in mind that this DEPTH/LRV of paint colour can wash out quite a bit if you have strong south-facing exposure.
+On the Rocks can work on the exterior as long as you and your home’s finishes are okay with that violet undertone.
+While it can sit more passively on interior walls, it can show up a wink more on some exteriors.
+Also, remember that this DEPTH/LRV of paint color can wash out quite a bit if you have a lot of bright natural light.

-- On the Rocks likes cool gray paint colours that are the same depth or DARKER than it, especially with similar undertones
+- cool gray paint colors that are the same depth or DARKER than it, especially with similar undertone profiles

-- it can handle gray colours with blue or blue-green undertones (but doesn’t love committed green undertones as much in some depths)
+- it can handle gray colors with blue or blue-green undertones (but doesn’t love committed green undertones as much in some depths)

-- it DOES like to be partnered with white, blue-gray paint colours and navy blue!
+- it DOES like to be partnered with white, blue-gray paint colors and navy blue!